-8Similar results hold if we run the regressions and interact race and gender with predicted rank.
-If we classify people as Black or non-Black, the same results hold.
-Blacks are ranked at least two ranks lower.
-The results are also robust to other specifications.
-A rank-ordered logit yields similar results on the ranking of Blacks.
+9Similar results hold if we run the regressions and interact race and gender with predicted rank.
+If we classify people as Black, Asian, Indian or Other, with the omitted category being White, the same results hold.
+Blacks are still ranked at least two ranks lower.